ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

               api-key: ${{ secrets.MEILISEARCH_API_KEY }}

 Replace <your-package>, <your-index-name>, and <library> with appropriate values for your project.
-The version of your package will be automatically calculated and used for indexing, ensuring that your documentation remains up-to-date.
+The version of your package is automatically calculated and used for indexing, ensuring that your documentation remains up-to-date.
 For more detailed documentation, refer to the `PyMeilisearch`_ and `ansys-sphinx-theme`_ documentation.
 By following these steps, you can effectively use PyMeilisearch as a search engine for multi-version documentation in your project.
 ..